Dual Credit Program (DC)

 What is Dual Credit?

-Dual credit allows a high school student from a public high school, public charter or Bureau of Indian Education (BIE) school to enroll in a SJC course(s).
+Dual credit allows a high school student from a public high school, private high school, home school, or public charter or Bureau of Indian Education (BIE) school to enroll in a SJC course(s).
 Students receive high school core and academic credit as well as college credit for the course(s) taken.
 These schools must have agreements with San Juan College in order to participate.

 Who is eligible to participate in Dual Credit?

-High school Juniors and Seniors attending one of these schools:
+High school Juniors and Seniors attending a home school, private school, or one of the following public schools: